5 Worrying ways smartphones affect our brains

 2. Nomophobia can cause anxiety

-Professor and author Larry Rosen cautions that prolonged screen time opens up a constant barrage of information, which floods our brains with often unnecessary information and leave us feeling miserable and anxious.
+Professor and author Larry Rosen cautions that prolonged screen time opens up a constant barrage of information, which floods our brains with often unnecessary information and leaves us feeling miserable and anxious.

 3. Nomophobia can shorten attention span